axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 ### maxLength

-Defines a maximum number of characters, that a user has available.
-Attention: If the user uses all available characters, a validation message will occur.
-Therefore, the counter of available characters left always displays the value of `maxLength -1`.
-The reason for this strange behavior is, that another implementation is not possible without getting rid of the internal html `<textfield>` element, which would degrade the accessibility rating of the component.
+The number-valued `maxlength` provides a maximum number of characters that the input-text component allows to be entered.
+However, the user will only be able to use maxLength - 1 value, without getting a 'Character limit reached!' validation message.
+The remaining characters are always displayed to the user, if `maxLength` is provided.

 ### counter

-Defines the text that the user will see, when he types into an input field that has the `maxLength`-attribute set.
+Defines the text that the user will see, when he/she types into an input field that has the `maxLength`-attribute set.
 This can have several options:

 - Leave it empty, so only the numbers of characters left will be displayed.